codee-com/performance-demos/README.md

 Just follow these simple steps on your computer:
 * First, clone this repository as usual.
-* Second, run `pwreport --configuration-wizard` and set the desired target compiler.
-* Third, run the `benchmark-omp-multi.sh` script to measure performance gain using OpenMP multi-threading on your CPU.
+* Second, run the `benchmark-omp-multi.sh` script to measure performance gain using OpenMP multi-threading on your CPU.
   * The script support multiple setups using environment variables:
     * Use `$CC` to set the desired compiler